RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-10-november-2019.md

 ### Upgrade

-- When you upgrade an Active-Active Redis with active AOF from version RS 5.4.2 or earlier to version RS 5.4.4 or later, you must run the BGREWRITEAOF command on all shards after the upgrade.
 - [RS 5.4.2]({{< relref "/rs/release-notes/rs-5-4-2-april-2019.md" >}}) introduced new Active-Active Redis (CRDB) capabilities
     that improve its compatibility with open source Redis.
     Now the string data-type in Active-Active Redis (CRDB) is implicitly and dynamically typed, just like open source Redis.